mkhan24/ElapsedDaysFinder/README.md

 $ gradle clean build

-This should produce an artifact called ElapsedDaysFinder.jar under $project-home/build/libs
+The above build command should generate an artifact called ElapsedDaysFinder.jar under ElapsedDaysFinder/build/libs

 Alternatively, there is a [ElapsedDaysFinder.jar here](https://github.com/mkhan24/ElapsedDaysFinder/blob/master/artifact/) which can simply be launched with the instructions below.

 ## Launch Instructions

-Launch using:
+Launch command:

-java -jar ElapsedDaysFinder.jar
+$ java -jar ElapsedDaysFinder.jar

 ## Shutdown
-Shutdown using Ctrl+C
+Shutdown command: Ctrl+C